ipspace/netlab-examples/BGP/Multipath_sros/README.md

 ![plot](Multipath_sros.PNG)

-This example is a variation on this [BGP Add Path example](../Multipath), using a pair of SR OS nodes (RR and M) and a set of SR Linux devices instead.
+This example is a variation on this [BGP Add Path example](../Multipath), using an SR OS node for RR and a set of SR Linux devices instead.

 # Prerequisites
 * License file for the SR OS vSR VMs